-Modern Windows Apps can be natively uploaded to the Relution Store and installed and uninstalled via actions on enrolled Windows 10 devices.
-For the creation of modern Windows apps and the conversion to other file formats for Windows applications, there will be an insight on the website soon.
+Modern Windows apps can be natively uploaded to the Relution Store and installed and uninstalled via actions on enrolled Windows 10 devices.
+To create modern Windows apps and convert them to other file formats for Windows apps, see insight Windows apps for Windows 10 devices with Relution

 The range of functions for configuring, restricting and securing Windows 10 devices as well as installing applications will be continuously expanded from now on.